Dateline: June 5, 2019

 Approximately 150 booths featuring old-fashioned arts and crafts are part of the convention.
 Convention goers will see everything from traditional artwork to coal-fired metal works.
 Food vendors will also be on hand to provide anything from a quick snack to a full meal.

 Cost of admission is $15 per adult for Friday, $15 per adult for Saturday, or $20 per adult for a weekend pass.
 Children under 12 will be admitted free with a paid adult.
 Tickets can be purchased online or are available from the Athens State Business Office located in Founders Hall at 300 North Beaty Street.

 The Alabama Unit of the Wally Byam Airstream Club will host a Special Event Rally at Athens State University to coincide with the Fiddlers Convention again this year.
 Holding the rally in Athens will give event-goers the opportunity to experience the rich culture and history of the city as well as enjoy all of the excitement the Fiddlers Convention has to offer.
-For further information about this year’s rally, please contact .
+For further information about this year’s rally, please contact email@example.com.

 Can’t wait until October to get your Fiddlers fix?
 You’re in luck!
 The Tennessee Valley Old Time Fiddlers Concert Series has been giving bluegrass lovers the chance to enjoy the sounds of old-time music throughout the year.
 Remaining concerts in the 2019 series include:

 - Thursday, July 25 – Carpenter & May

 - Thursday, September 26 – Nashville Bluegrass Band

 - Tuesday, October 1 – Mandolin Workshop hosted by Tony Robertson & David Henry

 All concerts will take place at 7:00 pm in McCandless Hall on the campus of Athens State University.
 Admission is $10 per person.
 Tickets can be purchased by visiting www.tvotfc.org or www.eventbrite.com.